-A wealthy American touristic couple happen upon a talented violinist, Terence, and his mother in a small cottage in rural Ireland.
-Terence grasps the opportunity and, thanks to his mother’s meagre savings, leaves his peasant roots in Ireland for the bright lights of the New York stage – but he has abandoned his poor long-suffering mother along the way.
-He thrives in New York society where back home his pining mother is encouraged by the local priest to join him, and she arrives at a concert he is playing in Carnegie Hall, finding her way to his fine society home where an emotional reunion with Terence takes place.
-Like the earlier The Lad From Old Ireland, this film was also shot on two continents in rural and urban locations and aboard a transatlantic liner in between – adding visual variety and authenticity to the tale.
+A wealthy American tourist couple happen upon a talented violinist, Terence, and his mother in a small cottage in rural Ireland.
+Terence grasps the opportunity and, thanks to his mother’s meagre savings, leaves his peasant roots in Ireland for the bright lights of the New York stage.
+He thrives in New York society but, back in Ireland, his pining mother is encouraged by the local priest to join him.
+She finally arrives at a concert Terence is playing in Carnegie Hall.
+Like the earlier The Lad From Old Ireland, this film was also shot on two continents in rural and urban locations and aboard a transatlantic liner in between, adding visual variety and authenticity to the tale.

 To see more of The O’Kalem Collection, click here.